 - Only after you know the horse will stand should you attempt to catch the horse.
 If it ducks away from you send it on its way and repeat the process.

 - Make sure there is a reward at the end of the lesson if it does stand for you.
-Put a lead rope on it and lead it to a treat in a bucket, do a little grooming or massage.
+Put a lead rope on it and lead it to a treat in a bucket, do a little grooming, or give a massage.
 And then turn it loose in its pasture.

 - The next time you have a moment, visit the horse in the pasture or paddock.
 Let it learn that your appearance does not mean it has to go to work or suffer discomfort.